bbauska/zombiePolitics/README.md

 lim­ited to isolated issues such as health care, but is more broad based and fundamen­tal, a debate about how power, inequality, and money constrict the educational, economic, and political conditions that make democracy possible.
-The screaming harpies and mindless anti-public “intellectuals” who dominate the media today are not the problem: it is the conditions that give rise to the institutions that put them in place, finance them, and drown out other voices.
-What must be clear is that this threat to creating a critically informed citizenry is not merely about a crisis of com­ munication and language but also about the ways in which money and power cre­ate the educational conditions that make a mockery out of debate while hijacking any trace of democracy.
+The screaming harpies and mindless anti-public "intellectuals" who dominate the media today are not the problem: it is the conditions that give rise to the institutions that put them in place, finance them, and drown out other voices.
+What must be clear is that this threat to creating a critically informed citizenry is not merely about a crisis of com­ munication and language but also about the ways in which money and power cre­ate the educational conditions that make a mockery out of debate while hijacking any trace of democracy.</p>

-Town Hall Politics
+<h3>Town Hall Politics<br>
-as Zombie Theater Rethinking the Importance of the Public Sphere
+as Zombie Theater Rethinking the Importance of the Public Sphere</h3>

-The bitter debate that unfolded over Obama’s health care plan garnered a great deal of media attention.
+<p>The bitter debate that unfolded over Obama’s health care plan garnered a great deal
+of media attention.
 The images were both familiar and disturbing-members of Congress being shouted down, taunted, hanged in efligy, and in some instances receiving death threats.
 In some cases, mob scenes produced violence and resulted